 The regulation of gluconeogenesis includes the following factors:

 It is a kind of reciprocal regulation, which regulates the transformation of pyruvate to PEP.
 Acetyl Co-A accumulates in the liver as a result of excessive lipolysis in adipose tissues.
-When acetyl Co-A concentration is more, it inhibits the activity of glycolytic enzyme phosphate dehydrogenase and stimulates the activity of pyruvate carboxylase.
+When acetyl Co-A concentration is higher, it inhibits the glycolytic enzyme phosphate dehydrogenase activity and stimulates the pyruvate carboxylase activity.